oxheadalpha/xtz-shots-website/getting-started.md

     title: Brought to you by MIDL.dev
     title_url: 'https://midl.dev/tezos-suite/'
     external_url: true
-    description: A staking-as-a-service company - we help you bake your XTZ. <a href="https://MIDL.dev/tezos-suite" target="_blank">Learn more</a>.
+    description: A proof-of-stake infrastructure company - we help you bake your XTZ. <a href="https://MIDL.dev/tezos-suite" target="_blank">Learn more</a>.

 # Micro navigation
 micro_nav: true